XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ```

 iText will of course fail to do shaping operations with the Latin text,
-but it will correctly make the र (ra) into the combining diacritic form it assumes in consonant clusters.
+but it will correctly convert the र (ra) into the combining diacritic form it assumes in consonant clusters.

 However, this becomes more problematic when mixing two alphabets that both require pdfCalligraph logic.
 You are also less likely to find fonts that provide full support for the alphabets you need.